Motorola Moto AI: Features, availability, settings, and more

 Similar to Galaxy AI, Moto AI is the backbone of several features on Motorola phones.
 These can be accessed throughout the OS but are easily found in the Moto AI app, which acts as a hub for all the features and settings.

-Moto AI also encompasses features used to enhance image capture on select devices.
-It powers the Photo Enhancement Engine on the Razr Plus 2024, which improves photos by preserving RAW image data when enhancing an image after it's taken.
+Moto AI also includes features that enhance image capture on select devices.
+It powers the Photo Enhancement Engine on devices like the Razr series, which improves photos by preserving RAW image data when enhancing them after they're taken.

 Moto AI features

-• Catch Me Up: Moto AI will summarize missed calls and messages from messaging apps like Google Messages, WhatsApp, Telegram, and more so that you can quickly understand the gist of what's happening in conversations you may have missed.
+- Catch Me Up: Moto AI will summarize missed calls and messages from messaging apps like Google Messages, WhatsApp, Telegram, and more so that you can quickly understand the gist of what's happening in conversations you may have missed.
+Also available on the Moto Watch.

 Moto AI: Settings